deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 ```

-After having a quick look around to see how to break this jail.
-I found AppLocker isn't restricting write/Execute access to the /windows/temp folder but I can't see what is inside it 🤨🤨worth a shot I guess.
+After having a quick look around to see how to break this jail, I found AppLocker isn't restricting write/Execute access to the /windows/temp folder but I couldn't see what is inside it 🤨🤨 worth a shot I guess.

-I found a tool called [GhostPack/Rubeus:(github.com)](https://github.com/GhostPack/Rubeus)  so built this and places the exe in the /windows/temp folder.
+I found a tool called [GhostPack/Rubeus:(github.com)](https://github.com/GhostPack/Rubeus)  so I built this and placed the exe in the /windows/temp folder.

 ```powershell
 PS C:\windows\temp> .\imnotmalware.exe kerberoast /creduser:htb.local\amanda /credpassword:Ashare1972